Making the Most of Your Life

 I’m talking about scientiﬁc fact, not something you have to believe in.
 If you really believe that there’s something in London that’s absolutely beautiful, please prove it to me scientiﬁcally.
 You can’t.
 The thing is, we always accept things too easily; we never check.
 We call that kind of attitude sluggishness; its nature is absence of intensive knowledge-wisdom.

-This multimedia title presents Chapter 3 from Freedom Through Understanding which is based on teachings given in 1975 by Lama Yeshe and Lama Zopa Rinpoche at the Royal Holloway College in England.
+This multimedia title was designed by Megan Evart and presents Chapter 3 from Freedom Through Understanding, edited by Nicholas Ribush.
+These teachings were given by Lama Yeshe and Lama Zopa Rinpoche at the Royal Holloway College in England in 1975.

 The entire clip of “Making the Most of Your Life” from the full length video Freedom Through Understanding can be viewed on the Lama Yeshe Wisdom Archive YouTube channel here.

 More photographs from the lamas’ teachings given during 1975 can be found in the LYWA photo galleries here.

 The entire text of Freedom Through Understanding is freely available for reading on the LYWA website here.